FINLAND ARCTIC CHALLENGE LIVE

 Once the group unloaded from the bus, Laura gave some more comprehensive instructions on how to put on the snowshoes.
 She also laid out the plan for the day.
 After a quick group photo, everyone was off!

-Most everyone wore long underwear with shell pants or lightly padded pants over top.
+Almost everyone wore long thermal underwear with lightly padded trousers over top.
 A merino wool top with a layer or two over it kept everyone’s body warm during this active event.
 Gaiters covered the bottoms of pants so snow didn’t get in to shoes and most everyone wore their own winter boots in the snowshoes.

 Daypacks were filled with extra layers of clothes, hats and gloves, snacks, hot water, sunglasses and/or ski goggles, and a first aid kit.
 Anything that wasn’t worn immediately, could be put on later.

 The first two miles were relatively flat and followed a beautiful forest path where the tree limbs hung heavy with snow.
-The group was lucky that this part had already been traversed by others so it was easy for those in the front.
+Luckily this part of the trail was slightly packed so it was easy for those in the front.
 But the path soon began to ascend and a new path had to be forged.
 Whomever was in front was responsible for post-holing their way through the snow.
 The team took turns, but all agreed that Davis from Latvia was the most talented in plowing through the snow making it easier for everyone else.

 A few people weren’t up for making the climb so they took a shorter route that was closer to 10 kilometers / 6 miles and arrived at the traditional lumberjack cabin in the early afternoon.

-Most of the group continued on and switchbacked their way up another mile and half or so to the top of the fell which was about 560 meters (1,837 feet) to the top.
+Most of the Arctic Challengers continued on and switchbacked their way up another mile and half or so to the top of the fell which was about 560 meters (1,837 feet) to the top.

 By this point, the wind had begun to whip up and any chance of a view quickly started to disappear as clouds moved in.